dumbokim/todo_list1/README.md

-# Todo List with Reack JS
+# Todo List with React JS

 using useState, and mapping list with Task component for task list and just little bit of css